PokemonAutomation/Microcontroller/Wiki/Software/Windows-ArduinoLeonardo.md

-# Windows Tutorial - Pro Micro
+# Windows Tutorial - Arduino Leonardo

-This section will walk you through the entire process of setting up your Pro Micro on a Windows computer.
+This section will walk you through the entire process of setting up your Leonardo on a Windows computer.

-The Pro Micro board is just as capable as the Teensy 2.0, but at a much lower cost.
-The catch is that the setup is more complicated and annoying.